Gazi Pir

 Gazi Pir (also called Ghazi Pir, Gaji Pir, Barkhan Gaji or Gaji Saheb) was a Bengali Muslim warrior (Ghazi) and pir (warrior saint) who lived in the 12th or 13th century during the spread of Islam in Bengal.
 He was known for his power over dangerous animals and controlling the natural elements.
 As the new local Muslim population of southern Bengal were settling in the dense forests of the Ganges delta, these were important qualities.
 His life is shown on the "Gazi Scroll", a scroll with 54 paintings from circa 1800, which is in the British Museum in London, England.

-In the villages of the Sundarbans jungles, Gazi Pir is worshiped alongside the Bonbibi and the Hindu Dakshin Rai, to ask for protection from tigers.
+In the villages of the Sundarbans jungles, Gazi Pir is worshipped alongside the Bonbibi and the Hindu Dakshin Rai, to ask for protection from tigers.
 According to the legends, Bonbibi taught that everyone is equal, no matter the caste or religion that one has, and that they should live in harmony with nature.